Swiip/generator-gulp-angular/docs/README.md

 But it can't and shouldn't match all the requirements of all projects.
 It's why it's generate a code that you have to make it yours and adapt it to your project.

 * [Usage](usage.md) - Installation, main gulp commands, options, parameters...
+* [User Guide](user-guide.md) - How to use your new project and beneficiate from all tools featured
 * [How it Works](how-it-works.md) - Description of all mechanisms in the build process.
 * [Suggestion box](suggestion-box.md) - Not a roadmap, just the list of all the ideas we have to add to the project